 One fellowship position (1) is available for the Academic year.
 Information about the fellowship and how to apply will posted in the summer of 2019 for July 1, 2020.

-One fellowship position (1) is available for the Academic year July 1, 2019 to June 30, 2020 at the PGY-6 salary level through PARO.
+Medical Oncology is pleased to announce one (1) fellowship in Thoracic/Lung available for the academic year starting July 1, 2022 to June 30, 2023 (may be renewed for another year).
 Applications are invited from physicians who hold a Fellowship of the Royal College of Physicians and Surgeons of Canada (RCPSC) or the equivalent training.
 Candidates will have completed a training program in one of the oncology subspecialties, be licensed with, or be eligible for an educational license from the College of Physicians and Surgeons of Ontario (CPSO).

 Department of Oncology